Nlytn/AppSec-Writeups/OverTheWire/Bandit/bandit6.md

 We know the goal: find the human-readable file.
 Though we have more files to check, we also have more context: the file also must be 1033 bytes in size, and it must not be executable.
 It looks like we get to use a new command (and one of my personal favorites): `find`.

-Due to the intrinsic nature of `find`, :
+Due to the intrinsic nature of `find`, the command will automatically search a full directory.
+Therefore part of the command is specifying the directory to run in; it won't automatically run in the current directory.
+I've failed this command enough times to remember this :

 ```bash
 find ./ -type f -size 1033c